Allama Iqbal Open University (AIOU) Launches BA Associate-degree In Five Disciplines - UrduPoint

 Allama Iqbal Open University (AIOU) Launches BA Associate-degree In Five Disciplines

-Allama Iqbal Open University (AIOU) has launched BA (Associate degree) program in five disciplines, in which interested students could apply for admission by October 25
+Allama Iqbal Open University (AIOU) has launched BA (Associate degree) programme in five disciplines, in which interested students could apply for admission by October 25

+It was hoped that the students would avail the opportunity to continue their future study.
+On the instructions of the Vice Chancellor Professor Dr. Zia-Ul-Qayyum, Special Facilitation Desks have been set up at the university's 51 regional offices to guide and help the students in the admission process.

-Meanwhile, the University has announced that October 25 (Friday) is also the last date for enrollment in its post-graduate programs, M.Sc/MA/M.Ed and Associate Degree/BS/B.Ed/BA/BBA.The applicants could visit the University's official website to see the eligibility and other requirements for taking admission in the post-graduate programs.Admissions forms and prospectuses could be obtained from the sale points at the university's main campus, regional offices, and the coordinating offices across the country, including Azad Kashmir and Northern areas.
+The applicants could visit the university's official website to see the eligibility and other requirements for taking admission in the post-graduate programmes.

+Admission forms and prospectus could be obtained from the sale points at the university's main campus, regional offices and the coordinating offices across the country, including Azad Kashmir and Northern areas.